-This is the thirteenth electricity procurement plan (the "Plan," "Procurement Plan," "2021 Plan," or "2021 Procurement Plan") prepared by the Illinois Power Agency ("IPA" or "Agency") under the authority granted to it under the Illinois Power Agency Act ("IPA Act") and the Illinois Public Utilities Act ("PUA").
+This is the fourteenth electricity procurement plan (the "Plan," "Procurement Plan," "2022 Plan," or "2022 Procurement Plan") prepared by the Illinois Power Agency ("IPA" or "Agency") under the authority granted to it under the Illinois Power Agency Act ("IPA Act") and the Illinois Public Utilities Act ("PUA").
 Chapter 2 of this Plan describes the specific legislative authority and requirements to be included in the plan, including those set forth in previous orders of the Illinois Commerce Commission ("Commission" or "ICC").

 The Plan addresses the provision of electricity for the "eligible retail customers" of Ameren Illinois Company ("Ameren Illinois"), Commonwealth Edison Company ("ComEd"), and MidAmerican Energy Company ("MidAmerican").
-Following MidAmerican's participation for its fifth time in the 2020 IPA Procurement Plan, MidAmerican has again elected to have the IPA procure power and energy for a portion of its eligible Illinois customers through the 2021 Plan.1
+Following MidAmerican's participation for its sixth time in the 2021 IPA Procurement Plan, MidAmerican has again elected to have the IPA procure power and energy for a portion of its eligible Illinois customers through the 2022 Plan.1

 As defined in Section 16-111.5(a) of the PUA, "eligible retail customers" are for Ameren Illinois and ComEd generally residential and small commercial fixed price customers who have not chosen service from an alternate supplier.
 For MidAmerican, eligible retail customers include residential, commercial, industrial, street lighting, and public authority customers that purchase power and energy from MidAmerican under fixed-price bundled service tariffs.
-The Plan considers a 5-year planning horizon that begins with the 2021-2022 Delivery Year2 and lasts through the 2025-2026 Delivery Year.
+The Plan considers a 5-year planning horizon that begins with the 2022-2023 Delivery Year2 and lasts through the 2026-2027 Delivery Year.

-The 2020 Procurement Plan, as approved by the Commission in Docket No. 19-0951, called for the energy requirements for Ameren Illinois, ComEd, and MidAmerican to be procured by the IPA through two block energy procurements (Spring 2020 and Fall 2020).
-In addition, the 2020 Plan included two capacity procurements for Ameren Illinois (Spring 2020 and Fall 2020).
-The 2020 Procurement Plan also recommended a continuation of the energy procurement strategies proposed in the 2019 Procurement Plan.
-The 2021 Procurement Plan recommends a further continuation of those strategies.
+The 2021 Procurement Plan, as approved by the Commission in Docket No. 20-0717, called for the energy requirements for Ameren Illinois, ComEd, and MidAmerican to be procured by the IPA through two block energy procurements (Spring 2021 and Fall 2021).
+In addition, the 2021 Plan included two capacity procurements for Ameren Illinois (Spring 2021 and Fall 2021).
+The 2021 Procurement Plan also recommended a continuation of the energy procurement strategies proposed in the 2020 Procurement Plan.
+The 2022 Procurement Plan recommends a further continuation of those strategies.

 Renewable energy resources are now procured through procurements and programs subject to a separate planning process.
-Those include procurements and programs described in the Agency's Long-Term Renewable Resources Procurement Plan ("Long-Term Plan").
+Those include procurements and programs described in the Agency's Long-Term Renewable Resources Procurement Plan ("Long-Term Plan") and subsequent updates to the Long-Term Plan.

 Section 16-111.5(b)(5)(ii)(B) of the PUA calls for that Long-Term Plan to be updated, and possibly revised, every two years "in conjunction with the Agency's other planning and approval processes" to the extent practicable.
 The initial Long-Term Plan was developed by the Agency in 2017 and approved by the Commission on April 3, 2018 in Docket No. 17-0838.
-A revised Long-Term Plan was approved by the Commission on February 18, 2020 in Docket No. 19-0995, and a final revised Long-Term Plan edited to conform with the Commission's Order was published on April 20, 2020.3
+A revised Long-Term Plan was approved by the Commission on February 18, 2020 in Docket No. 19-0995, and a final revised Long-Term Plan edited to conform with the Commission's Order was filed and published on April 20, 2020.
+Concurrent with the release of this draft 2022 Electricity Procurement Plan, the Agency has also released a draft of the Second Revised Long-Term Plan for public comment.